stephanieowusu74/Retail-Sales-Performance/README.md

    Year-over-Year (YoY) analysis shows positive growth, supported by time-intelligence measures in the dashboard.

 5. **Which product sub-categories are the most and least profitable?**
-  Labels generate the highest profit margins at approximately X%, while Tables and Bookcases show negative margins, indicating cost inefficiencies.
+  Labels generate the highest profit margins at approximately 44.42%, while Tables and Bookcases show negative margins, indicating cost inefficiencies.

  ## Key Insights
 - Identified regional variations in sales performance, with certain regions underperforming